evanfrawley/idyll-lang.github.io/docs/getting-started.md

 $ idyll my-file.idl --css styles.css
 ```

-Continue to the [next section](/configuration-and-styles) to learn more.
+Continue to the [next section](/syntax) to learn how to use Idyll's syntax.